dunhuang/prerender-spa-cdn-plugin/README.md

 ## About prerender-spa-cdn-plugin

-`prerender-spa-cdn-plugin` is an upgraded version of `prerender-spa-plugin` (https://github.com/chrisvfritz/prerender-spa-plugin/blob/master/README.md), which is a popular plugin which helps to provide a simple prerendering solution for SPA website.
-`prerender-spa-cdn-plugin` provides a zero-config way to solve the issure that prerender-spa-plugin has bad support for CDN-like public-path (https://github.com/chrisvfritz/prerender-spa-plugin/issues/114).
+`prerender-spa-cdn-plugin` is an webpack plugin derived from [`prerender-spa-plugin`](https://github.com/chrisvfritz/prerender-spa-plugin/).

+`prerender-spa-plugin` is a popular plugin which helps to provide a simple prerendering solution for SPA website.
+Although `prerender-spa-plugin` is very convenient to configure and popular used, it has bad support for CDN-like public-path as shown in [issue#114](https://github.com/chrisvfritz/prerender-spa-plugin/issues/114), I wrote `prerender-spa-cdn-plugin` and try to present a zero-config way to make it easier.

 ## How it works

-Under online environment, public-path of a website is normally an CDN host such as `//cdn.abcd.com`.
-While, usually prerender process is handled in an integraton mation before uploading static files to CDN machines.
+In online environment, the host of static files in a website is usually different from website's main host.
+Normally static files use CDN host such as `//static-cdn.abc.com`.
+The problem is when the integration machine is running prerendering process, the needed static files have not been uploaded to CDN servers yet, which makes prerendering failed.

+There are several solutions.
+1, Upload files to CDN before start prerendering, which is unreasonable or unavailable in many circumstances.
+2, Set  static files 2, Mock CDN host and server in the integration machine during prerendering.
+This plugin follows the latter.

-`prerender-spa-cdn-plugin` generates a proxy server and which will be configured to puppeteer as its forward proxy server while visiting websites.
-In this way, all http request to CDN host will be directed from forward proxy server to local static server.
-Then we don't need to do any other config such as adding new host or local webserver to support visiting CDN locally.
+Before starting to prerender, `prerender-spa-cdn-plugin` generates a forward proxy server which will be configured as the headless browser's proxy server.
+Then all traffic is directed to forward proxy server for both CDN hostname and website's main hostname.
+In this way we don't need to do any further configuration such as editing local etc/hosts or launching a local web server to support visiting static files with CDN hostname locally.

+`prerender-spa-cdn-plugin` uses [puppeteer](https://github.com/GoogleChrome/puppeteer) as the only kind of headless browser.

 ## Documentation